Aditya-CD/SCT_ML_1/README.md

 ## 🔮 Future Work

-- Integrate more advanced models like Random Forest or XGBoost.
+- Integrate more advanced models like XGBoost.
 - Include geolocation-based predictions.
 - Deploy on **Streamlit Cloud** or **Hugging Face Spaces**.
 - Add a comparison dashboard for different model performances.